andreasKroepelin/typst-notebook/README.md

 The keys are the names of the tags and the values are the colors they are supposed to have.
 The name of the tag is printed in white per default.
-If, however you want to have a tag with a very light color, that can become an issue.
+If, however, you want to have a tag with a very light color, that can become an issue.
 In that case, you can use a more complex syntax:
 ```typ